gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 </gfe:replicated-region>
 ```

-For a detailed description of expiration policies, see [Expiration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-expiration-chapter_overview.html) in the GemFire product documentation.
+For a detailed description of expiration policies, see [Expiration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-expiration-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.

 ### <a id="annotation-based-data-expiration"></a>Annotation-Based Data Expiration

-With Spring Data for VMware GemFire, you can define expiration policies and settings on
+With [spring-data-gemfire-name], you can define expiration policies and settings on
 individual Region entry values (or, to put it differently, directly on
 application domain objects).
 For instance, you can define expiration
 policies on a Session-based application domain object as follows: